ICT Labour Dept Seals Eight Petrol Pump Nozzles On Account Of Short Measure - UrduPoint

 ICT Labour Dept Seals Eight Petrol Pump Nozzles On Account Of Short Measure

-ISLAMABAD, (UrduPoint / Pakistan Point News - 26th Dec, 2023) The Labour Department of Islamabad Capital Territory (ICT) Administration on Tuesday continued regular inspections of petrol pumps across the Federal Capital.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 1st Jan, 2024) The Labour Department of Islamabad Capital Territory (ICT) Administration has continued regular inspections of petrol pumps across the Federal Capital.

-According to an ICT Administration spokesperson, the teams of Labour Department sealed eight nozzles of different petrol pumps on account of short measure.
+According to an ICT Administration spokesperson, the teams of Labour Department sealed eight nozzles of different petrol pumps on account of short measure during last week.

 "The violations will be dealt with in accordance with the Weights & Measures Act 1976 and Rules," he added.